THE BEST WOMEN’S BIKE SHORTS 2023

 ELIEL WOMEN’S EL CAPITAN BIB SHORTS – MY SPRING GO-TO BIBS

-After first putting them on, it was clear that they are built for compression.
+After first putting them on, it was clear that they were built for compression.
 They fit properly and compress very nicely.

-By “nicely” I mean they flatter my shape.
-The bib’s waist and hip widths are cut narrow while the waist comes up higher than most on my torso.
-Like many other women’s bike shorts, the Eliel’s chamois coverage extends beyond my contact points but is relatively thin so looks well-fitted on my bum.
+By “nicely,” I mean they flatter my shape.
+The bib’s waist and hip widths are cut narrow, while the waist comes up higher than most on my torso.
+Like many other women’s bike shorts, the Eliel’s chamois coverage extends beyond my contact points but is relatively thin, so it looks well-fitted on my bum.

 When I put on the El Capitan, I sense the leg seams against my butt.
 I also notice what feels like something sticking to my back.
 That sensation made me check whether I had a loose tag or another piece of material else in the way the first few times I wore them.

 Once on the bike and in my riding position, however, I feel neither of these.
 Instead, the chamois feels fabulous and gives me the confidence that I can go out on a long ride in these bibs.